-Horse(s) Arrival Date (Your first horse to arrive in Melbourne) Horse(s) Dep (Approxim arture Date ate if not yet confirmed) Name of horse(s) to be trained in V ictoria 1.
+Horse(s) Arrival Date (Your first horse to arrive in Melbourne) Horse(s) Depa (Approxima arture Date ate if not yet confirmed) Name of horse(s) to be trained in Victor oria 1.
 4. 2.
 5. 3.
-6. List the major race(s) in which you it to complete (Targeted races only) intend 1.
+6. List the major race(s) in which you into to complete (Targeted races only) and 1.
 3. 2.
-4. Provide the Full Name and Phone Number of the Stable Employee responsible for the horses in your absence: Provide the Full Name and Phone Number of the Vet employed by you while in Victoria: u List of additional Stable Employees attending to your horse(s): Full Name: In accordance with LR 39A as follow ws: Full Name: STABLE EMPLOYEES LR 39A No employment unless registered Full Name: A trainer must not employ or retain employment any person in connect with the training, management or ca ion racehorses unless such person is registered in accordance with LR 3 is otherwise licensed under the Rul [amended 1/8/09] 9B or Full Name: Full Name: In carrying out your training functior ו: (a) Is any part of your training business operated through a Company structure? (b) Are you employed by a Company?
-Yes Please com Company (a plete the dditional e following questions relating to the company details to be attached): e No Full Name of the Company ACN (Overseas equivalent) List all Directors and Shareholders of this Company s
+4. Provide the Full Name and Phone Number of the Stable Employee responsible for the horses in your absence : Provide the Full Name and Phone Number of the Vet employed by you while in Victoria: List of additional Stable Employees attending to your horse(s): Full Name: In accordance with LR 39A as follows Full Name: STABLE EMPLOYEES LR 39A No employment unless registered A trainer must not employ or retain in employment any person in connection Full Name: Full Name: with the training, management or care racehorses unless such person is registered in accordance with LR 39B is otherwise licensed under the Rules. [amended 1/8/09] or Full Name: Full Name: Full Name: In carrying out your training function: (a) Is any part of your training busin (b) Are you employed by a Compan ess operated through a Company structur y? e?
+Yes Please comple Company (add te the following questions relating to the tional company details to be attached): e No Full Name of the Company ACN (Overseas equivalent) List all Directors and Shareholders of Company his - -